scalameter/scalameter.github.com/home/gettingstarted/0.7/simplemicrobenchmark.md

       }
     }

 And that's it - we've defined a test group `Range.map` consisting of a single test where the elements of a range are `map`ped so that each element is incremented by one.
 For the sake of completeness, here is the complete runnable test:

     import org.scalameter.api._

     object RangeBenchmark
-    extends Bench.Quickbenchmark {
+    extends Bench.LocalTime {
       val sizes = Gen.range("size")(300000, 1500000, 300000)

       val ranges = for {